County Antrim

 Royal Victoria Hospital

 One of the most extraordinary Victorian general hospitals built in the UK, with an amazing turreted verandah-balcony extending along the end of the ward pavilions.
-Origins lie with a number of institutions, from the Belfast Fever Hospital and General Dispensary in Factory Row – the dispensary opening in 1792, the hospital in 1797.
+Origins lie with a number of institutions, from the Belfast Fever Hospital and General Dispensary in Factory Row – the dispensary opening in 1792, the hospital in 1797 with new premises built in 1817.
 The move to its present site in Grosvenor Road was made in 1903.
 The hospital was designed by Henman and Cooper of Birmingham in 1899, completed in 1906.
 Claimed to be the first air-conditioned public building in the world.

 Mid-20th century additions – unspecified.
 Re-modeling completed between 2001 and 2003, a new building replaced the red brick Victorian hospital gained commendation in the Royal Cosity of Ulster Architects Design Awards and a commendation in the Irish Landscape Institute Awards of 2002.
 This was phase one, phase 2a comprises an imaging and central decontamination centres, completed in 2006-7; phase 2b a critical care building (planning consent 2007); phase 2c replacement of outpatient centre and eye, ear, nose and throat buildings.
 Also to be a new women’s and children’s hospital.